sayan112207/Forest-Fire/README.md

 # Streamlit-ML-Web-App
- A machine learning model that predicts the possibility of fire taking place , deployed on webpage using streamlit library I have deployed this web app using streamlit cloud community.
+ A machine learning model that predicts the possibility of fire taking place , deployed on webpage using streamlit library.<br>
+ I have deployed this web app using streamlit cloud community.
 Here is the link to the website: https://sayan112207-forest-fire-app-6tceof.streamlit.app/